albertattard/blog/_posts/2015-11-07-compress-large-text-data-in-table.md

         final String hamlet = IOUtils.toString(WriteDataToTable.class.getResourceAsStream("/Shakespeare Hamlet.txt"), "UTF-8");
     ```

-    The Apache IO Common `IOUtils`</code> class ([Java Doc](https://commons.apache.org/proper/commons-io/apidocs/org/apache/commons/io/IOUtils.html)) is used to ready this play as a string.
+    The Apache IO Common `IOUtils` class ([Java Doc](https://commons.apache.org/proper/commons-io/apidocs/org/apache/commons/io/IOUtils.html)) is used to ready this play as a string.

 1. The table where the data is written is emptied so that all tests start on an empty table.